Privet as an invasive plant: Economic and cultural effects

 Privet is considered a huge problem in New Zealand and the east coast of Australia (Ligustrum lucidum, Ligustrum sinense and Ligustrum vulgare).
 It is banned from sale or cultivation in New Zealand because its pollen is known to cause asthma and eczema in sufferers.
 Privet can be removed by contacting local government agencies to report its presence. but in Auckland it is only a surveillance pest plant in the 2012 Regional Pest Management Strategy.
 The NZ Weedbusters site provides guidance on how to get rid of the plant.

-When privet is invasive species, the cost of controlling and removing privet is economically detrimental, something that is problematic for conservation efforts.
+Where privet is an invasive species, the cost of controlling and removing privet is economically detrimental, something that is problematic for conservation efforts.
 The annual cost of removing Chinese privet in the United States is estimated to be $737 per acre when a mulching machine and two-person herbicide application crew are employed.
 The cost for foliar glyphosate applications on privet is approximately $130 per acre for chemical and surfactant treatments.